Amsden Building collapse: Investigation

 George A. Winsor, a civil engineer and concrete expert with 12 years experience in testing cement and concrete, was chosen by the town to investigate the collapse.
 He found the probable cause of the collapse to be concrete footing used for the basement piers.
 According to Winsor, the bottom 5 or 6 in of the piers were in such bad shape that it could be broken apart by thumb in some places.
-He also concluded that attempts were made to repair cracks in one of the walls showed those responsible for the building knew things weren't proper.
+He also concluded that attempts made to repair cracks in one of the walls showed those responsible for the building knew things were improper.

 An inquest was held before Judge Willis A. Kingsbury of the First Southern Middlesex District Court.
 His report found that the cause of the accident was "the inadequacy of the pier-footings, aggravated by the overloading of the roof and first floor, and by the steel-frame construction, too light in many positions to bear even the dead weight of the building".
 He blamed the architect for poor supervision of the project and for accepting the steel work even though it was not up to his specifications, the contractor from overloading the building with construction material and for constructing shoddy pier-footings, and the subcontractor responsible for the steel work for erecting an unsafe frame.
 The report was forwarded to a grand jury on March 8, 1907.
 The grand jury recommended "the passage of a law requiring architects to pass examinations as to their qualifications" before being allowed to practice.

 The grand jury indicted contractor Andrew Jensen and architect Charles E. Barnes for manslaughter; however, on October 2, 1907, district attorney Hugh Bancroft nol prosed the cases.